aptmcl/SupercomputingKhepri/index.md

 ```

 Despite the simplicity of the `addprocs` function, there is a lot
 going on behind the scenes.
-Immediatly after its creation, each of the
+Immediately after its creation, each of the
 workers creates a TCP/IP connection, writes on standard output the
 corresponding host and port, and starts listening on that port.
 The
 master receives the output of each worker and completes the TCP/IP